 WordPress has informed me that it has been a year since I created my account.
-Along with this anniversary, is the anniversary of graduating university and starting my bicycle trip on the Transamerica Trail across the United States!
+Along with this anniversary, is the anniversary of graduating university and starting my life after college over a bicycle trip on the Transamerica Trail across the United States!

 Thank you to those who have followed me since the beginning and to those who have joined in along the way.
-I am really honored to share my experiences with you.
+I am really honored to share my experiences of my life after college with you.

-In honor of these one year anniversaries, I wrote a reflection piece to the recent graduates- Class of 2017 and what is “real.”
+In honor of these one year anniversaries, I wrote a reflection piece of life after college to the recent graduates- Class of 2017 and what is “real.”

 It’s been a year since I graduated.
 Seems like forever ago that president was congratulating the Class of 2016 and now Class of 2017, just walked across the same stage.

 I applaud everyone from this class- you did it!
-Now it’s time for the “real” world as everyone says.
+Now it’s time for the “real” world about what is life after college as everyone says.
 But what is “real?”